-Strong and confident candidates may wish to take issue with the positive opinion of Globish presented here and write in depth about the many disadvantages of a form of simplified English.
-Alternatively, they may comment in detail on other positive aspects of Globish.
-If they do so in a balanced and coherent way, they are likely to gain higher marks.
+Strong and confident candidates may wish to take issue with the premise of the article.
+If they do so in a balanced and coherent way they are likely to gain high marks.

 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.